 The departments in the school include:

 The school is co-located with The Alfred hospital and is an integral part of the Alfred Medical Research and Education Precinct (AMREP).
 CCS is a centre for clinical and biomedical research and education and a core hub for translational research and medicine, covering a great breadth of subject areas.

 The centres and departments in the school include:

 - Division of Clinical Sciences

 - Sexual Health (MSHC)

-School of Clinical Sciences (at Monash Health)
+Clinical Sciences (at Monash Health)

 The school's research focuses on diverse issues relevant to primary health care and general practice, reflecting the variety of expertise among the academic team of social scientists, health educators and medical and allied health practitioners.

 The departments and research groups in the school include: